 *Board/Other Public Meeting Dates

 The Board received input indicating that the lack of guidance in U.S. GAAP and the varying interpretations of when and how going concern uncertainties should be disclosed under the auditing standards result in diversity in the timing, nature, and extent of existing footnote disclosures.
 The proposal is intended to provide preparers with guidance in U.S. GAAP on management’s responsibilities for evaluating and disclosing going concern uncertainties and, thereby, reduce existing diversity in footnote disclosures.
-In doing so, the Board believes that the proposal also would improve the timeliness and the quality of footnote disclosures about going concern uncertainties.

 Due Process Documents